-Valley Girl (1983)
+1. Valley Girl (1983)

-The two hit it off, but many did not approve of their relationship.
+The two hit it off, but many do not approve of their relationship.
 It leads to Julie dumping Randy.
 Randy pursued Julie, settled their differences, and reconciled.
 This film did fairly well and was praised for the good acting the two leads displayed.

-The Cotton Club (1984)
+2. The Cotton Club (1984)

-Raising Arizona (1987)
+3. Raising Arizona (1987)

 This crime comedy film is about an odd couple: An ex-robber and a policewoman.
 The pair wanted to have children, but the wife Ed (Holly Hunter) is infertile.
 Adoption was not also possible due to his (Nicolas Cage) criminal record.
 Hilarity ensues as the duo take the matter into their own hands.
 They kidnapped one of the Arizona Quintuplet sons.
 In the end, the two came clean and returned the child to its rightful parents.
 Critics described this film as highly entertaining, and as proof, it did well at the box office.